faizhasim/slides/slides.md

 - Mistakes?
 Improvements?
 Make me a pull request.

-# What is Functional Programming???
+# What is Functional Programming?

 ## Computation as Functions